Did you know that Uber Eats delivers some Walmart orders?

 Too many Walmart requests coming in back to back: In some markets with a busy Walmart, you might get back-to-back-to-back Walmart offers that you have to reject.
 That can harm your acceptance rating when trying to level up your Uber Pro.

-How can you tell if a Walmart order is worth it?
+How to tell if a Walmart order is worth it

 Some Uber Eats drivers might tell you that Walmart orders are never worth it.
 Others will take one if the price is right.
 Here’s how to quickly evaluate a Walmart order.

-Pay per order, pay per mile: Some drivers prefer looking at orders in terms of pay per order or pay per mile.
+Some drivers prefer looking at orders in terms of pay per hour or pay per mile.
 Crunch the numbers and see if the Walmart order stacks up to a few good food deliveries.
 Many drivers try to target $2 per mile or higher.

-Which Walmart store is it at?
-Skip the bad ones: After accepting a few Walmart orders, you’ll start to see which stores are on top of it and which aren’t.
+After doing a few Walmart orders, you’ll start to see which stores are on top of it and which aren’t.
 If one store regularly makes you wait longer than 5 minutes to pick up the order, don’t accept any more orders from that store.

 Can customers tip on Walmart orders?